At some point in your development journey, you might have to generate random data in Python. In this tutorial, we will see how to do that.

 26

-The built-in random module also provides a method called randrange.
-Let’s find out the difference from the randint method.
+The built-in random module also provides a function called randrange.
+Let’s find out the difference from the randint function.

 This is the help for it: